-Introduced for the first time on Vivoactive 3 is Garmin Pay.
-The Vivoactive 3 has a built-in NFC chip which stores credit card information so you can leave your wallet behind.
+This is pretty much a given as Garmin Pay is finding its way on all new Garmin devices.
+They come with an NFC chip which stores credit card information so you can leave your wallet behind.
 The functionality is enabled by FitPay and supports Visa and Mastercard debit and credit cards from major issuing banks.
 Time will tell whether this new functionality actually catches on but if it does, expect to see it on more Garmin watches.

 A cellular model in the next year or so?
 Who knows, its always a possibility.
 Albeit on unlikely one due to huge battery drain and demographic of the typical Fenix watch user.
 After all, you’re not going to try and call your office while on a run….
 Maybe a model with cellular, and one without.